 - 1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position. - 2.
 Insert a DVD into the system, label-side up to turn on the system.
+It will load automatically. - 3.
+Press the power button on the DVD player, then press Play (to begin to play the disc.

-It will load automatically and begin to play.
-If a DVD is already loaded in the system, press PLAY on the DVD player.
+If a DVD is already loaded into the system, press PLAY on the DVD player.